Housing Strategy

 What are the plans for low income housing?
 There are more of "us" low income people than there are people who can actually afford the condos currently being built - despite the move of population out of Vancouver to here?

-Lindylou asked over 4 years ago
+Lindylou asked almost 5 years ago

 Thank you for your questions about housing in our community, especially in relation to low income housing.